A few characterizations of topological spaces with no infinite discrete subspace: Introduction

-The equivalence between $(i)$ and $(ii)$ was proved recently by the first author \cite{goubault-larrecq}.
+The equivalence between $(i)$ and $(ii)$ was proved by the first author in 2019 \cite{goubault-larrecq}.
+The resulting spaces were called FAC spaces there, since they are a topological generalization of posets with the \emph{f}inite \emph{a}ntichain \emph{c}ondition, namely those that have no infinite antichain.
+Hence, compared to \cite{goubault-larrecq}, $(iii)$ is a new, equivalent definition of FAC spaces, itself inspired from a well-known equivalent characterization of posets with the finite antichain condition (see Section~\ref{sec:posets}).
+We will also mention a few other equivalent conditions in Theorem~\ref{thm:haus:discr}, which, as we will see, are connected to a nice min-max property, which we will state in Proposition~\ref{prop:ET:top}.

 We give a proof of the equivalence of $(iii)$ with $(i)$ and $(ii)$ in Section~\ref{sec:proof}.
-That also gives an alternative proof of the equivalence between $(i)$ and $(ii)$, and will stress the importance of the notion of infinite separating chain of closed sets, inspired from \cite{chakir-pouzet,chakir}.
-We make additional remarks in Section~\ref{sec:remarks}.
+That also gives an alternative proof of the equivalence between $(i)$ and $(ii)$, and will stress the importance of the notion of infinite separating chain of closed sets, inspired from work by Chakir and Pouzet \cite{chakir-pouzet,chakir}.
+We make additional remarks in Section~\ref{sec:remarks}, relating the result to other characterizations of FAC spaces, to Noetherian spaces, to a related result of Galvin, Milner and Pouzet in the larger context of closure operators, to lattice properties, and finally to a min-max result due to Erd\H os and Tarski \cite{erdos-tarski}, which will lead us to the topological min-max theorem announced above.